Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Very young, low risk patients may be followed with observation instead of active treatment.
-In certain cases, neuroblastoma may go away on its own (regression).
-However, this is rare, and patients will be monitored very closely to watch for tumor progression.
+Very young, low-risk patients may be followed with observation instead of active treatment.
+Sometimes neuroblastoma goes away on its own (regression).
+But this is rare.
+Patients are watched closely for tumor progression.

-Patients will receive frequent follow-up care to screen for recurrence after treatment ends.
-The medical team will make specific recommendations for frequency and types of tests needed.
+Patients need follow-up care to watch for recurrence after treatment ends.
+The medical team will suggest specific tests and their schedule.

-Survivors treated with systemic chemotherapy or radiation should be monitored for acute and late effects of therapy.
-Potential problems due to treatment may include hearing loss, heart problems, and kidney damage.
+Survivors treated with chemotherapy or radiation should be monitored for long-term and late effects of therapy.
+Problems due to treatment could include hearing loss, heart problems, thyroid problems, decreased growth, decreased bone density, and kidney damage.

-Regular physical checkups by a primary care physician are important to watch for health problems that can develop years after therapy.
+Regular medical checkups by a primary health care provider are important to watch for health problems that can develop years after therapy.

 Your child's care team should give you a survivorship care plan after treatment has ended.
 This report will include needed tests and tips for a healthful lifestyle.